elomasney/Spill-the-Beau-Tea/TESTING.md

 - Products without a star rating were not showing the empty star icons as expected
 - Intially I had an else statement in the Jinja template within the star rating for 5 empty star icons to display if the product had no ratings.

 **Fix**
-- I created a list in the Python function `has_rating = []` and appended all the product id's gathered within the average rating aggregation pipeline, using the following code `for rating in ratings:has_rating.append(rating["_id"])`
+- With the help of tutor support, I created a list in the Python function `has_rating = []` and appended all the product id's gathered within the average rating aggregation pipeline, using the following code `for rating in ratings:has_rating.append(rating["_id"])`
 - I was then able to include an 'if' statement within the Jinja template `{% if product._id not in has_rating %}` to display empty star icons for the products not included in the 'has_ratings list.
 - This resolved the issue and now all products without ratings, display 5 empty star icons.

 **_Favourites - finding the users favourite products in the products collection_** **Issue**
 - Initially I had a 'for' loop on the profile page to loop through the products in the database to find matching product ids from the user favourites array.
 - After advise from my mentor, he suggested that it was not a good idea to loop through all the products, given that there could be a very large number of products and very few favourites.
 He suggested I move my logic for the favourite ids to the backend, which would be a more efficient way of performing the query.

 **Fix**
-- In the '/profile' function I used the follwoing code `favourites = list(mongo.db.products.find({"_id": {"$in": user["favourites"]}}))` which made a list of the user favourites by searching the products collection to find the product id from the users favourites, using the `$in` operator from the MongoDb Documentation.
+- In the '/profile' function I used the following code `favourites = list(mongo.db.products.find({"_id": {"$in": user["favourites"]}}))` which made a list of the user favourites by searching the products collection to find the product id from the users favourites, using the `$in` operator from the MongoDb Documentation.
-- This issue has been resolved.
+- With the guidance from tutor support, this issue has been resolved.

 **_SweetAlert Delete Confirmations - for loops_**
 **Issue**